 There are two ways to do this.
-The easiest way is to purchase a ready-made tool kit for guitar.
+The easiest way is to purchase a ready-made tool kit for the guitar.
 There are a bunch of them out there.
-The second way is to start collecting tools as you need them, and assemble your kit piece-by-piece.
+The second way is to start collecting tools as you need them and assemble your kit piece-by-piece.

 A string winder is one of the cheapest pieces of gear you’ll invest it.
 I’ve had mine for over twenty years, and I think I got it for about a dollar.
 It was the best dollar I’ve ever spent.
 Nowadays you can still grab one for a few bucks.

 String winders make the process of changing strings much easier.
 They do the annoying, tedious work of continuously turning a tuning head for you.
 This is great when taking strings off your guitar but also helps when winding new strings and keeping them tight to the peg.

 Your guitar tool kit should be used solely for your guitars and kept in a safe spot.
 Mingling your kit with other tools in your garage or junk drawer is a sure recipe for lost tools.
 Make sure everyone else in your family knows your guitar tools are “hands-off”.

 If I came over your house right now and asked to see your guitar I should find it in one of three places: Your hands, its case/gig bag or its stand.
 Leaning it up against a piece of future, or even the amp, is asking for disaster.
 Don’t just leave your guitar sitting around!